Vascular Neurology Fellowship

 Stroke Clinic

-Fellows have the opportunity to care for outpatient vascular neurology patients in two half-day clinics each week.
+Fellows have the opportunity to care for outpatient vascular neurology patients in half-day clinics each week.
 The clinic is staffed by vascular neurology attendings and provides an opportunity for continuity of care and for managing chronic neurovascular conditions such as moya-moya syndrome and CADASIL.
 In addition, fellows have the unique opportunity to spend some time in clinic at Seattle Children’s Hospital under the mentorship of our pediatric vascular neurology expert, Dr. Amlie-Lefond.

 Conferences